1976 Indianapolis 500: Television

 The race was carried in the United States on ABC Sports on a same-day tape delay basis.
 Jim McKay returned to anchor the broadcast, after sitting out the 1975 race.
 Analyst Jackie Stewart was absent from the broadcast, as he was in Monte Carlo for coverage of the Monaco Grand Prix, to be aired on ABC's Wide World of Sports the following weekend.
 Stewart, however, did record interviews during the month that aired during the Indy 500 broadcast.
 Stewart was paired with Keith Jackson at Monaco, the same pairing that had called the previous year's "500" on ABC in 1975.
 Former driver Sam Posey joined McKay at Indianapolis, his second time on the crew as booth analyst, and third year overall.

-"Heavy Action" was used in an "Indianapolis 500" opening credits for the first time as Monday Night Football Producers Roone Arledge and Chuck Howard along with Directors Larry Kamm and Don Ohlmeyer also did work on this broadcast.
+"Heavy Action" was used in an "Indianapolis 500" opening for the first time as Monday Night Football Producers Roone Arledge and Chuck Howard along with Directors Larry Kamm and Don Ohlmeyer also did work on this broadcast.